codetit4n/IPFS-upload/README.md

 - This is a simple React App using which you can upload any file to IPFS and it will generate an IPFS hash and a link which can be then shared with people or used however you want.

-- Also, this project is hosted on IPFS using [fleek.](https://fleek.co/)

 ##  🔧 Setting up Local Development

 Required: